htcondor/scitokens-credmon/README.md

     * You should configure the return URL in your application's settings as `https://<submit_hostname>/return/<provider>`.
-    * Consult the OAuth2 provider's API documentation to obtain the authorization, token, and user URLs.
+    * Consult the OAuth2 provider's API documentation to obtain the authorization and token endpoint URLs.

 The HTCondor OAuth2 token configuration parameters are:
 ```